trackmania-rl/tmrl/readme/tuto_library.md

 ### Sample compression

 One of the possible reasons for using `tmrl` is that it supports implementing ad-hoc pipelines for your applications.
-In particular, say you have a robot that uses CNNs to process an history of 4 concatenated images.
+In particular, say you have a robot that uses CNNs to process a history of 4 concatenated images.
 You certainly do not want to send these 4 images over the Internet for each sample, because samples content would overlap and you could use 4 times less bandwidth with a more clever pipeline.

 For our dummy RC drone, we have a similar (yet much less serious) issue with the action buffer that is part of observations.
-This buffer contains an history of the last 4 sent actions, and thus 3 of them overlap with the content of previous samples.
+This buffer contains a history of the last 4 sent actions, and thus 3 of them overlap with the content of previous samples.
-Moreover, actions are part of samples anyway because a sample is defined as `(prev_act, obs, rew, done, info)`.
+Moreover, actions are part of samples anyway because a sample is defined as `(act, obs, rew, done, info)`.

 Although this is not really an issue given the small size of actions here, let us implement an optimal pipeline for the sake of illustration.